-The object of the CCI Ice Sheets project is to maximize the impact of ESA satellite data on climate research, by analysing data from ESA Earth Observation missions such as ERS, Envisat, CryoSat and the future Sentinel series of satellites.
+The object of the CCI Ice Sheets project is to maximize the impact of ESA satellite data on climate research, by analysing data from ESA Earth Observation missions such as ERS, Envisat, CryoSat and the new Sentinel series of satellites.

 The project will produce data products of the following four parameters, which are important in characterizing the Greenland Ice Sheet as an ECV: